Voters Will Determine Future of the Great Highway

 If the measure fails in November, the weekend pilot closure will continue through December 2025.
 Then the Board of Supervisors would take legislative action to decide what happens after the pilot closure ends.
 Or another ballot measure to determine the future of the Great Highway could be decided by voters in the elections of June or November 2026.

 If the measure wins, the current weekend pilot will continue as-is.
-There will be a public process about the transition to a full-time park.
-It won't happen overnight.
+The transition to a full-time park won't happen overnight.
 Status quo will remain to obtain necessary permits and implement traffic flow improvements.
 It will still require state Coastal Commission approval.

 Economic benefits